-Once your retirement date has passed and we have received your completed forms we aim to complete the final calculations within 10 working days (Step 5).
-If you are taking a tax-free lump sum, we aim to pay this within 1 month of receiving the completed forms, or the day after your retirement, if later.
-Your pension will begin to be paid on the first available payroll run.
+Once we have received your completed forms, we aim to set up your pension on the next available payroll run (Step 5) after receiving the completed forms, or the day after your retirement, if later.

+If you are taking a lump sum, we aim to pay this within 1 month of receiving the completed forms, or the day after your retirement, if later.

-Please be aware that Steps 3 and 5 may take longer if you have an in-house AVC fund or you are affected by the annual or lifetime allowance.
+Please be aware that Steps 3 and 5 may take longer if you have an in-house AVC fund or you are affected by the annual allowance.
 You should consider these timings when deciding how much notice to give.

-We will pay your LGPS pension on the 26th of every month (where the 26th falls on a weekend or bank holiday, payment is made on the preceding Friday instead).
+We will pay your LGPS pension on the 26th of every month.
 When your pension is first paid, an emergency tax code of 0T will apply.
 We will send details of your pension payments to HMRC.
 HMRC will provide us with a revised tax code, if needed.
 You can read more about tax in Part two of this guide.